nvim-lua/kickstart.nvim/README.md

 A possible alternative approach is to use a neovim distribution, like
 - [LazyVim](https://www.lazyvim.org/): maintained by @folke (the author of lazy.nvim package manager)

+A specific aspect on which work is needed is the improvement of clipboard integration between neovim running in a terminal session and the operating system from which the user works.
+While there are several alternative, at the moment I think the best solution is vim-oscyank ( https://github.com/ojroques/vim-oscyank ).
+This relies on ANSI OSC52 terminal specifications.
+While this standard is supported in several emulators, it is not ubiquitous.
+Good news is that is is supported by the new Windows Terminal Emulator.
+Bad news is that it is apparently unsupported by putty and by mremote.
+I can confirm that this works fine also in integration with Microsoft RDP and Citrix workspace.
+(This allows things like opening citrix session towards a remote windows system, from my windows11 client, and from there using microsoft terminal ssh-ing a remote system.
+From there ssh-ing to a linux system where neovim is installed and where the editing takes place, and having yank correctly send back unicode txt excerpt to my windows11 client.)

+With this plugin (not currently integrated in this kickstart) I was able to sucessfully yank large text sections from a neovim session running on a remote system (also across jump-hosts and several network restrictions in between) to my windows local clipboard.
+Transfer in the other direction is quite trivial and SHIFT-INS usually performs the task.

 ## Neovim preparation and Installation for Linux
 #### Ubuntu
 from root: